Utah Laws and Incentives

 - Identify and develop opportunities to incorporate EV charging stations into planning and development processes such as building codes, metering policies, and renewable energy generation projects;

-- Identify, respond to, and collaborate on funding opportunities to support the development of the Plan.
+- Identify, respond to, and collaborate on funding opportunities to support the development of the plan; and

 Natural Gas and Hydrogen Tax